duanxianpi/obsidian-zotero-reader-plugin/README.md

 ## Usage
 1. Create a new md file
 2. Add the following YAML frontmatter to the Markdown file.
-The `source` can point to a local `pdf`, `epub`, or `html` file inside Obsidian or network file.
+The `source` can point to a local `pdf`, `epub`, or `html` or network file.

 ```yaml
 ---